nanos-world/docs/getting_started/AssetsQuickStart.rst

 .. image:: https://i.imgur.com/jcwWd0L.png

-For exporting them in a recognizable way by nanos.world, you need to "Package the Project" (i.e. cooking and packaging it).
+For exporting them in a recognizable way by nanos world, you need to "Package the Project" (i.e. cooking and packaging it).

 Before moving on, we just need to change three settings, for that open the Packaging Settings: